-The student will receive written notification via certified mail and e-mail notification five business days in advance as to the time and place of the hearing unless the student waives the right to notice of such duration.
+The student will receive written notification via e-mail five business days in advance as to the time and place of the hearing unless the student waives the right to notice of such duration.
 This notice shall include the following information:

-- The charge(s) filed. - A student advocate may be provided by the College, upon request, to assist a student through the disciplinary process, or the student may elect to have an independent advocate present at his/her own expense.
-In either case, the advocate may only counsel the student, not address the committee or others participating in the hearing. - All hearings will be open only to those involved in the process. - The student has the right to face his/her accusers, to direct questions to those witnesses through the committee chair, and to present a defense and witnesses in his/her own behalf. - The student may not be compelled to testify against himself/herself. - The student has the right to admit to or deny responsibility for the charges prior to the hearing. - The College reserves the right to make a recording and will notify all parties at the beginning of the hearing. - Failure to appear or refusal to testify or to answer questions in the course of the hearing shall not be regarded as admission of responsibility.
-Should the student choose to ask questions of witnesses or otherwise pursue a defense, this will not equate to a student's forfeiture of his/her right to remain silent provided that the student does not offer personal testimony in defense.
+- The charge(s) filed. - The student can elect an advocate from the college staff/faculty or student body to assist the student through the disciplinary process.
+In either case, the advocate may only counsel the student and not address the committee or others participating in the hearing. - All hearings will be open only to those involved, including individuals listed on the student's FERPA form. - The student has the right to face their accusers, to direct questions to those witnesses through the committee chair, and to present a defense and witnesses on their behalf. - The student may not be compelled to testify against themself. - The student has the right to admit to or deny responsibility for the charges prior to the hearing. - The college reserves the right to make a recording and will notify all parties at the beginning of the hearing. - Failure to appear or refusal to testify or answer questions during the hearing shall not be regarded as an admission of responsibility.
+Should the student ask questions of witnesses or otherwise pursue a defense, this will not equate to a student's forfeiture of their right to remain silent, provided that the student does not offer personal testimony in defense.